criteo/babar/README.md

 -Dmapreduce.reduce.java.opts="-javaagent:./babar-agent-0.2.0-SNAPSHOT.jar=StackTraceProfiler,JVMProfiler[reservedMB=3584],ProcFSProfiler"
 ```

 You can adjust the reserved memory values for mappers and reducers independently.
-These values can also be automatically set by instrumenting the jobs programmatically
+These values can also be automatically set by instrumenting the jobs programmatically.

 ## Profiling a Hive application